pixelgrade/lens-child/README.md

-# lens-child
+# Lens child

-A starter child theme for our Listable theme
+A starter child theme for our Lens theme